 Phil Nottingham, a Video Strategist at Distilled says:

 “If you’re creating a video to improve conversions i.e. increase the number of people pressing the “add to cart” button on your website, then more or less the only metric you should care about is conversion rate at a page level.
 This is predicated by ensuring you have a decent attribution model, but once your analytics is in good order, this is the metric.”

-Wistia recommends tagging your video for “viewers’ activity” (aka “conversions”) when you embed it on your site.
-That lets you track exactly how people are converting, via Google Analytics.
-There are a few different ways to do this, depending on your video hosts.
-Search Engine Land has a great (if somewhat dated) guide to get you started on the process of conversion tracking within Google Analytics.
+There are a few different ways to track how people are converting depending on your video hosts.
+Adstage has a great guide to get you started on the process of conversion tracking using Google Analytics.

 Video Metrics that Matter

 Video metrics matter.
 It’s not enough to upload and share your video.
-You can’t just “spray and pray.”
-Choose video metric that relate to your video objectives so you can improve your video assets for the highest possible ROI.
-Quality videos last for a while.
-Hone your video content and targeting with informed video metrics and your explainer video will drive conversions for years.
+Choose video metrics that relate to your video objectives so you can improve your video assets for the highest possible ROI.
+Quality videos last a long time.
+Hone your video content and targeting with informed video metrics and your explainer video could drive conversions for years.

-For more information on how to succeed with animated video, download our free eBook.
-And for more detailed video metric info for Facebook and YouTube, click these specific video metrics guides:
+For more information on how to succeed with animated video, download our free eBook below.